The Super-Hot Pepper That Sent A Man To The ER

 The pepper-eater's story had a happy ending.
 Five weeks later, the New York man returned to the hospital for another scan and the blood vessels in his brain were back to normal.

 Gunasekaran has also moved on in his medical career.
-His residency over, he now practices internal medicine at the Henry Ford Hospital in Detroit, where he is keeping alert for more curious cases to report.
+His residency over, he now practices internal medicine at the Henry Ford Hospital in Detroit, where he is staying alert for more curious cases to report.

 To contact Richard Harris, email rharris@npr.org.